stever60/Potter_Peninsula/README.md

+# Potter Peninsula, South Shetland Islands

 Chronological and sedimentological studies from Potter Peninsula, South Shetland Islands.

+Consisting of the following folders

+BChron -  input/output data and R code for chronological analysis from sites on King George Island

+RCarbon - input/output data and R code for chronological analysis from sites on King George Island

+Potter_data - datasets and metadata for data from Potter Peninsula

 These folders contain data and code for stratigraphic chronological and sedimentological data and data compilations from Potter Peninsula, King George Island, and the South Shetland Islands.